gravitational/teleport/bpf/README.md

 The most important limitation is that you can't use any system calls in BPF programs.
 You can use only BPF helpers.
 The BPF programs are compiled using `clang` 10+, GCC is not supported.

 User space code is located in `lib/bpf` directory.
-It's written in Go and uses `libbpfgo` library to load BPF programs into the kernel.
+It's written in Go and uses the `aquasecurity/libbpfgo` library to load BPF programs into the kernel.
-`libbpfgo` is a Go wrapper around `libbpf` library.
+`aquasecurity/libbpfgo` is a Go wrapper around the `libbpf` library.
 It's a low-level library that allows you to load BPF programs into the kernel.

-Note: `libbpfgo` is not backward compatible and you need a matching version of `libbpf` library.
-For that reason `libbpfgo` is not using semantic versioning, but tags have the following format `v0.4.5-libbpf-1.0.1`.
-The first part is the version of `libbpfgo` and the second part is the version of `libbpf` library.
-Using the wrong version of `libbpfgo` will result in a runtime/compilation error.
+Note: `aquasecurity/libbpfgo` is not backwards compatible, you need to use the exact `libbpf` version it requires.
+For that reason `aquasecurity/libbpfgo` doesn't use semantic versioning, instead the tags have the format `v0.4.5-libbpf-1.0.1`.
+The first part is the `aquasecurity/libbpfgo` version, the second part is the `libbpf` version.
+Using the wrong version of `libbpf` results in a runtime/compilation error.

 ### BPF license